bortoletti-giorgia/stylegan2-ada-pytorch/README.md

 ### Run on Cluster DEI
 Requirements:
 * Windows 11
-* WinSCP
+* WinSCP with PuTTY
 * [main.job](https://github.com/bortoletti-giorgia/stylegan2-ada-pytorch/tree/main/extra/run-remote.job)

-Open WinSCP and connect to login.dei.unipd.it in SCP protocol.
+Open WinSCP and connect to *login.dei.unipd.it* using SCP protocol.
 Your workspace structure should be (“bortoletti” is the example workspace):

 ```
     \home\bortoletti
     ├── dataset                     # where to put dataset images
-    ├── ├── dataset.json            # JSON file with dataset organization in labels
+    ├── ├── dataset.json            # JSON file with dataset organization in labels (if dataset is labeled)

     ├── tfrecords-dataset           # output directory for dataset-tool.py from stylegan2-ada-pytorch
     ├── results                     # results directory for train.py from stylegan2-ada-pytorch